Aidar5/nattoeng/docs/source/exercises/06_exercises.rst

 * generate configuration based on template trunk_template
 * based on keywords add, del, only

 The code should not be tied to specific port numbers.
-That is, if there are other interface numbers in *trunk* dictionary, the code should work..
+That is, if there are other interface numbers in *trunk* dictionary, the code should work.

 Restriction: All tasks must be performed using only covered topics.